 - New College of Florida - Bachelors, Chemistry/Physics

 - IB Mathematical Studies SL

 Andrew: Raleigh-Durham GMAT course instructor

-...am adept at teaching economics and finance, as well as topics in math, statistics, business administration, and standardized testing including several of the Series Exams.
+...experience in the applied application of academic theory.
+I am adept at teaching economics and finance, as well as topics in math, statistics, business administration, and standardized testing including several of the Series Exams.
 My teaching philosophy begins with understanding a student's goals and helping them achieve success both inside and outside of the classroom.
-I can use elements of a student's background to relate complex subjects in a way that is more familiar with the student.
-Outside of work, I am an avid...
+I can use elements of a student's background to relate complex subjects in a way that is more familiar with...

 Education & Certification

 - UNC Chapel Hill - Bachelors, Economics & Psychology

 - AP Macroeconomics

 - +70 subjects